tanbro/pyyaml-include/README.md

 - !inc include.d/2.yaml
 """

-d = yaml.load(yaml_str, yaml.Loader)
+d0 = yaml.load(yaml_str, yaml.Loader)
 # Here, "include.d/1.yaml" and "include.d/2.yaml" not be opened or loaded.
-# d is like:
+# d0 is like:
 # [YamlIncludeData(urlpath="include.d/1.yaml"), YamlIncludeData(urlpath="include.d/2.yaml")]

-# So, d is ready to be serialized:
+# serialize d0

-s = yaml.dump(d)
+s = yaml.dump(d0)
 # ‘s’ will be:
 # - !inc 'include.d/1.yaml'
 # - !inc 'include.d/2.yaml'
+print(s)

 # also we can perform a de-serialization
 ctor.autoload = True # re-open auto load
-# then load
+# then load, the file "include.d/1.yaml" and "include.d/2.yaml" will be opened and loaded.
 d1 = yaml.load(s, yaml.Loader)

-# Here, "include.d/1.yaml" and "include.d/2.yaml" be opened and loaded.
+# Or perform a recursive opening / parsing on the object:
+from yamlinclude import yamlinclude_load

+# d2 is equal to d1
+d2 = yamlinclude_load(d0)
 ```

 ### Include JSON or TOML